 Every teen or preteen should get these four vaccinations, according to the CDC:

 Tdap booster.
 Babies and little kids get several doses of the DTaP vaccine to protect them against tetanus, diphtheria, and pertussis (whooping cough) during childhood.
 The effects of this shot wear off over time.
-To keep your kid protected, get them a Tdap booster shot when they're 11 or 12.
+To keep your kid protected, get them a Tdap booster shot when they're 10 to 12.
 It’s safe, with mild side effects, if any.

 There are two particularly dangerous forms: meningitis, which infects the fluid and lining around the brain and can cause brain damage; and septicemia, a deadly blood infection.